Rizquan/EmployeeAttritionPredictor/README.md

 A machine learning project that predicts whether an employee is likely to leave the company based on demographic, performance, satisfaction, and organizational factors.

-This is a complete end-to-end ML workflow including MySQL integration, data preprocessing, model training, evaluation, and visualization.
+This repository demonstrates a complete end-to-end ML workflow, including MySQL data storage, preprocessing, model training, evaluation, and visual analysis.

 🚀 Project Overview

-Employee attrition is a major concern for HR departments.
-This project builds a predictive model to estimate the likelihood of an employee leaving, helping companies take proactive action.
+Employee attrition is a critical issue for organizations.
+This project builds a predictive model to estimate the probability of an employee leaving, allowing companies to take proactive decisions.

 This system includes:

-✔ MySQL database to store employee data
+✔ MySQL database to store employee records

 ✔ Data loading via Python (database_connector.py)

-✔ Preprocessing: encoding, scaling, cleaning
+✔ Data preprocessing (cleaning, encoding, scaling)

-✔ Model training using TensorFlow / Scikit-Learn
+✔ Model training using Scikit-Learn & TensorFlow

-✔ Visual EDA & correlation analysis
+✔ Visual EDA, heatmaps, and insights

-✔ Model saving and loading (model_loader.py)
+✔ Model saving/loading (model_loader.py)

-✔ Organized file structure suitable for professional ML projects
+✔ Clean, modular file structure suitable for ML projects

 📂 Project Structure
 EmployeeAttritionPredictor/